-Samantha Falewée is a writer and editor seeking stories that deepen human connection and understanding of the world around us.
-She began her career as an intern in 2011 at National Geographic; most recently, she was a senior print editor at Travel + Leisure.
-In 2024, Samantha left the magazine to pursue a master’s degree in Animal Studies at New York University.
+Samantha Falewée is a writer and editor seeking stories that deepen human connection and understanding of the natural world.
+After more than a decade of in-house editor roles, most recently senior editor at Travel + Leisure, she left the office in 2024 to pursue open sky and a master’s degree in Animal Studies at New York University.

 In 2024,

-“Isle of Freedom,” a piece Samantha edited for Travel + Leisure, received a Gold Award in Diversity, Equity, Inclusion, and Accessibility Travel by the North American Travel Journalists Association.
-That same year, Samantha was invited to speak as a panelist at the world’s largest international Indigenous tourism conference, in the unceded Algonquin Anishinabeg Territory in Ottawa, Ontario.
+“Isle of Freedom,” a piece Samantha edited for Travel + Leisure, received a Gold Award from NATJA.
+That spring, Samantha was invited to speak as a panelist at the world’s largest international Indigenous tourism conference, in the unceded Algonquin Anishinabeg Territory of Ottawa, Ontario.

 Previously,